Jailbreaking your friendly, garden-variety, bomb-carrying robot dog

 Figure: In YouTuber IShowSpeed's recent video, he tests out a Unitree Go2 robot equipped with a flamethrower.

-This is an even more serious a concern that it may initially appear.
+This is an even more serious a concern than it may initially appear.
 While the potential for harm is clearly high, this video depicts a controlled setting: IShowSpeed is wearing a fire-resistant suit and firefighters were on set for the entirety of the video.
 In contrast, a much sterner note is struck by the multiple reports that militarized versions of the Unitree Go2 are actively deployed in Ukraine's ongoing war with Russia.
 These reports, which note that the Go2 is used to "collect data, transport cargo, and perform surveillance," bring the ethical considerations of deploying AI-enabled robots into sharper focus.

 Jailbreaking attacks: A security concern for LLMs